ckodser/ckodser.github.io/_summaries/true-active.md

 Assume we have groups of classifiers $$C_1, C_2, \ldots, C_\infty$$, and we for each of these groups we have an active learning algorithm that finds a good classifier in $$C_i$$ if the optimal classifier is in $$C_i$$.
 The question is how can we merge these algorithms to find a good classifier in $$C$$?

 They provide an algorithm that does this.
-This the resulting label complexity.
+This is the resulting label complexity.

 Theorem 8 For any distribution $$D$$, let $$C_1, C_2, \ldots$$ be a sequence of classes such that for each $$i$$, the pair
 $$(C_i, D)$$ has sample complexity at most $$S_i(\epsilon, \delta, h)$$ for all $$h \in C_i$$.
 Let